Tuesday, February 4, 2025

 Business and nursing programs continue to excel

-“The Quinlan School of Business is honored to be recognized once again for excellence in undergraduate business education,” said Dean Michael Behnam.
-“Our commitment to empowering difference makers through a transformative, values-driven, and hands-on education is reflected in these rankings.”
-Loyola University Chicago
+3. Dean Michael Behnam stated, “The Quinlan School of Business is honored to be recognized once again for excellence in undergraduate business education.”

-Similarly, the Marcella Niehoff School of Nursing’s Bachelor of Science in Nursing (BSN) program has climbed to an impressive #26 nationwide, maintaining its place among the top 5 percent of undergraduate nursing programs.
-It is the highest ranking to date for Loyola Nursing.
-Loyola University Chicago
+5. Similarly, the Bachelor of Science in Nursing (BSN) program at the Marcella Niehoff School of Nursing has risen to an astounding #26 in the country, keeping it in the top 5% of undergraduate nursing schools.
+It is Loyola Nursing’s highest ranking to date.
+Chicago’s Loyola University

-Loyola’s College of Arts and Sciences has also received notable recognition.
-The undergraduate engineering program now ranks #37 nationally and is the top program in Chicago among programs that do not offer a doctorate degree.
+• Another notable honor has gone to Loyola’s College of Arts and Sciences.
+Currently ranked #37 nationally, the undergraduate engineering program is the best in Chicago among programs that do not grant doctorates.

 Campus Life